If you’re looking for information on a newer Chevrolet Silverado 1500, we’ve published an updated review: 2019 Chevrolet Silverado 1500 Review

 What’s New for 2018?

 The 2018 Chevy Silverado 1500 Work Truck gets the MyLink infotainment system with a 7-inch touchscreen, 6-speaker audio, Bluetooth and a rear backup camera.
 The tire pressure monitoring (TPM) system now alerts you when the proper tire pressure is reached.
 The 110-volt outlet is now a standalone option.
-See the 2018 Chevrolet Silverado 1500 models for sale near you
+Find a used 2018 Chevrolet Silverado 1500 models for sale near you

 What We Like